robbalmbra/RomBuilder/docker/README.md

 * SKIP_BUILD=1 - Skip build process.
 Default will build.
 * DATE_REVERT - Specifies the date that the repo will pull before the specified date; e.g `2020-03-01 00:00`
 * PRODUCE_DEVICE_TREES=1 - Apply modifications and only produce device trees.
+* ADDITIONAL_PROPS - Defines a list of props that will be appended to the build props of the build; e.g `ro.config.vc_call_steps=20;camera.eis.enable=1`.
+Note - Each prop is seperated by a semicolon.

 **Extras**
 * MAGISK_IN_BUILD=0 - Specifies to not include magisk within the build.
 Default is enabled.